-When trying to reconcile Google Analytics (GA) traffic with Sortable Analytics numbers, more often than not, these values don't match.
+When trying to reconcile Google Analytics (GA) traffic with Sortable's analyzable numbers, more often than not, these values don't match.
 Of particular concern to some users is the pageviews and sessions data.

-At Sortable, our analytics only allow us to count sessions that are monetized.
+At Sortable, analyzable only allows us to count sessions that are monetized.
 So, if a user viewing your website has an ad blocking software enabled, we cannot count any ads that are prevented from displaying for that user.

 Typically, we expect a discrepancy between 10% and 30% — depending on the type of site and users that visit the site.